109 University Square

 Are you ready to get started?

 contact information at orientation.
 Advisor information is located on all class schedules and is prominently listed on student personalized log-on in the Gannon portal.

+educational and career goals, and connecting to campus resources.
 Our offices work together to help students thrive within the University community.

-Between the Post-9/11 GI Bill, the Yellow Ribbon program, VA educational benefits scholarships, grants and loans, there are a lot of financial aid options for veterans at Gannon University.
+Between the Post-9/11 GI Bill®, the Yellow Ribbon program, VA educational benefits scholarships, grants and loans, there are a lot of financial aid options for veterans at Gannon University.

 That’s why Gannon University has a dedicated, full-time financial aid counselor on staff to help you sort through the confusing thicket of options available to you.
 Our goal is simple: To make it simple for you so that you can concentrate on your classes

 This means that you can afford a Gannon Education, and we will work with you to make your financial transition to college life as seamless and worry-free as possible.

 Get your benefits.

 Student Isaac Ungersma was fortunate to apply funds from his GI Bill® toward part of his education on Gannon’s Ruskin Campus following his experience with the Navy Seals.
 Read more about his journey here.

 Gannon proudly participates in the Yellow Ribbon Program established by the Post-9/11 Veterans Educational Assistance Act of 2008.